Last updated on June 19th, 2019 at 01:49 pm

 Ok, if you now know how many days to spend at Disneyland for your family, I recommend buying your tickets through Get Away Today.
 They offer discount Disneyland tickets and packages.
 And with Disney, every dollar counts!

-Plus, if you book your Disneyland vacation package through them for at least 2 nights, you can use the code MARCIE for an extra $10 off your vacation!
+Plus, if you book your Disneyland vacation package through them for at least 2 nights, you can use the code MM10 for an extra $10 off your vacation!

 And a lot of their hotels offer a 4th night free!